Look Prarie and Peavine Ridge

 Along the trail are a few interesting groves of distinctive-looking Madrone trees.
 The dark-brown bark of these trees has peeled away from the upper branches, leaving them gold-tipped, and the leaves are a strikingly rich green.
-You'll also find a few restricted but nontheless impressive views of the Bull Creek valley floor far below, a series of ridges stretching off into the misty distance.
+There are a few restricted but nontheless impressive views of the Bull Creek valley floor far below, a series of ridges stretching off into the misty distance.

-The trail briefly passes through an old-growth redwood upland grove, then through logged redwoods and a long stretch of tanoak-and-fir forest with no redwoods.
-Eventually the trail, which had been patiently switchbacking down the hill at a very shallow grade, gives up and dives straight down toward Albee Creek Campground.
+The trail briefly passes through an upland old-growth redwood grove which has the light colors of the ridgetop groves but is dense with huckleberry shrubs.
+It then runs through logged redwoods and a long stretch of tanoak-and-fir forest with no redwoods.
+Oddly enough the trail, which had been patiently switchbacking down the hill at a very shallow grade, then suddenly dives steeply down toward Albee Creek Campground.